Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Related Work

+Partial automation has also been explored in prior research~\cite{cechanowicz2014improving, cimolino2021role, cimolino2023automation, hwang2017game, medeiros2015developing}.
+For example, \textit{Dino Dash} and \textit{Dozo Quest}~\cite{cimolino2021role} are exergames that allow players with spinal cord injuries to delegate a subset of controls to an AI agent based on their abilities. \textit{Zac - O Esquilo}~\cite{medeiros2015developing}, instead, simplifies interaction to a single switch by automating movement direction, leaving the player with the only task of choosing when to move.
+Game balancing techniques to dynamically adjust the provided level of assistance have also been investigated.
+Cechanowicz et al.~\cite{cechanowicz2014improving} studied game balancing in a multiplayer game, improving experience for novice players while offering a new challenge to more experienced ones.
+Hwang et al.~\cite{hwang2017game} focused instead on tailoring the automation to the specific physical capabilities of the players in an exergame, aiming to maintain an engaging level of challenge while preserving the exercise's intended intensity.

+Previous papers also explore the limitations of partial automation.
+Cimolino et al. investigated the problem of ``automation confusion''~\cite{cimolino2023automation}, which emerges when players struggle to understand which actions they control and which ones are automated.
+Additionally, the partial automation solutions discussed above are all specifically designed and implemented for each considered video game, thus lacking generalizability to arbitrary third-party games, which limits their adoption as accessibility solutions.
+Another limitation was observed by Ahmetovic et al.~\cite{ahmetovic2026shared}, who noted that substituting human cooperation with partial automation may reduce the social dimension of gaming.

-Cimolino and Graham~\cite{cimolino2022two} analyze existing partial automation solutions and classify them according to a taxonomy spanning four dimensions: \textit{AI Role} (\quots{who does what and when}), \textit{Supervision} (\quots{whether actors correct each other}), \textit{Influence} (\quots{how actors' actions influence each other}), and \textit{Mediation} (\quots{how commands are unified}).
-Considering video games, Cimolino and Graham only analyze ad hoc implementations of partial automation, like other works in this field, without investigating how partial automation can be achieved in commercial third-party games.
-Furthermore, their work also does not explore how it impacts the gaming experience of players with disability, and how partial automation-based assistive technologies for gaming should be designed.
+Cimolino and Graham~\cite{cimolino2022two} analyze existing partial automation solutions and classify them according to a taxonomy spanning four dimensions: \textit{AI role} (\quots{who does what and when}), \textit{supervision} (\quots{whether actors correct each other}), \textit{influence} (\quots{how actors' actions influence each other}), and \textit{mediation} (\quots{how commands are unified}).
+This taxonomy describes how existing partial automation approaches model the interplay between a human player and an assistive software agent.
+However, it does not specifically address the impact of shared control, including both human cooperation and partial automation, on the gaming experience of players with disabilities.
+For this reason, in Section~\ref{sssec:related-sc-systems} we analyze existing shared control systems through a different lens, exploring design considerations for building a research probe that can be configured to function like other probes proposed in the literature.

-We address research gaps by designing and implementing \system{}, a shared control framework that supports both human cooperation and partial automation in third-party video games (Section~\ref{sec:system}).
-We use this framework to conduct a comparative evaluation of the experience of people with upper-limb impairments playing video games in human cooperation and partial automation (Section~\ref{sec:experiment}).
-From this analysis, we derive design recommendations for the development of future partial automation solutions (Section~\ref{ssec:discussion_design}).